Chelsea can win the Premier League - but do the Blues truly believe? | Goal.com

 Lampard's new-look side appear certainties for a top-four finish if they can maintain their current levels throughout the campaign, but they still have a further step to take, and it is one they should be capable of making.

-Having spent £150 million ($197m) on attacking talent over the summer, and with Christian Pulisic, Tammy Abraham, Olivier Giroud and Mount already established in the squad, Lampard is not short of firepower.
+Having spent £150 million ($197m) on attacking talent over the summer, and with Christian Pulisic, Abraham, Giroud and Mount already established in the squad, Lampard is not short of firepower.

 And yet, with Sunday's stalemate, they have now failed to score in league matches against Tottenham, Manchester United and Liverpool, as well as in the Champions League against Sevilla.